zamaniamin/fastapi-shop/README.md

 2. **Access the API documentation at** `http://localhost:8000/docs` **to explore and interact with the API endpoints using the Swagger UI.**

+3. **Add Demo Data:**

+    - **Step 1 (Optional):** You can skip this step if you don't want to add your own demo images.
+The project includes existing demo images located at `apps/demo/media/products/{product_id}`.

+    - **Step 2:** To prevent conflicts during development, remove your database tables.
+For development, I recommend using SQLite.

+    - **Step 3:** Run the following command to create demo data, including fake products with images, a fake admin, and a fake user:

+    ```bash
+    python demo.py
+    ```

+   This will populate your database with a variety of demo data for testing and development purposes.

 ## Customization

 FastAPI Shop is designed to be highly customizable to suit your eCommerce needs.
 You can extend and modify the project